RCN-ECS/CnGV/notebook/20191120_MA_CoGVvsCnGV.md

 # Predicting CoGV and CnGV based on G1E1 and G2E2

-## TL:DR- Molly discovers the point of power analyses again
+## TL:DR- Molly goes rogue and does something either really dumb or really cool.
+Can't tell.
+Scroll to bottom for result.

 Cogradient variation can be defined as positive covariance, while countergradient variation can be defined as negative covariance.
 Defining which scenario requires knowledge of each genotype's native environment.
 In our simulations, G1 is always native to E1, while G2 is always native to E2.